-- Description: If there are two well points belonging to the same surface within a grid-cell distance they are required to have a minimum uncertainty.
-This keyword can be used to change this minimum uncertainty. - Argument: Positive real (meters)
+Description: If there are two well points belonging to the same surface within a grid-cell distance they are required to have a minimum uncertainty.
+This keyword can be used to change this minimum uncertainty.

 17.2.18.45 <threshold-for-conditioning-in-neighbourhood>